webOSArchive/webos-docs/docs/proxysetup.md

 ![webOS Archive Proxy](images/proxyicon.png)

-If you're using a TouchPad, The easiest way to get started is with the NEW **webOS Archive Proxy** app.
+If you're using a TouchPad or Pre3, The easiest way to get started is with the NEW **webOS Archive Proxy** app.
 To download, install [webOS App Museum II](Installing Apps on your webOS Device) and search for "Proxy".

 Or use the [direct download](http://appcatalog.webosarchive.com/showMuseumDetails.php?app=1005768) and install it yourself.

+As well as letting you enable or disable the proxy, this app makes it easy to download the certificate and install it in the right place.
+Its a good idea to perform a full reboot after installing the certificate.

 ## Manual Configuration

+If Easy Install doesn't work for you, or you still get certificate prompts, you can do all the steps manually.
+Make sure you start from a clean slate by removing any existing certs shown in the Certificate Manager app, and deleting downloaded certs from `/media/internal/`.

+Also, it never hurts to do a full reboot between clean-up and manual install.

 ### Adding the Certificate